GilbertoPPereira/PROTACability/README.md

-# Tutorial on how to use scripts from PROTAC paper
+# Tutorial on how to use scripts from the manuscript "Rational prediction of PROTAC compatible ligase-target interfaces"

 To run the scripts, you will need to use: